 Throughout the centuries Irish cheese makers must have faced many crisis; some natural others man made.
-During the current Corona Virus Pandemic the challenge of the Irish dairy industry is that whilst animals keep producing milk, the demand for it has dropped significantly.
-For cheese makers the outlets that use a lot of cheese; restaurants, cafés and other businesses are closed.
-Many of the traditional outlets for specialist cheeses such as farmers markets, fairs etc have also been closed so access rather than demand has slumped.
-Those farmers producing the softer cheeses with the shorter shelf life are more at risk, particularly in the goat’s cheese sector but even hard cheeses have fallen on hard times.
+During the recent Corona Virus Pandemic the challenge of the Irish dairy industry was that whilst animals kept producing milk, the demand for it has dropped significantly.
+For cheese makers the outlets that used a lot of cheese; restaurants, cafés and other businesses were closed.
+Many of the traditional outlets for specialist cheeses such as farmers markets, fairs etc were also closed so access rather than demand had slumped.
+Those farmers producing the softer cheeses with the shorter shelf life were more at risk, particularly in the goat’s cheese sector but even hard cheeses had fallen on hard times.

 The Irish Cheese Directory

 This website and ‘The Irish Cheese Directory’ is an initiative designed to help Irish Cheesemakers in the current crisis.
 All the information in the Directory is contained on the pages of this website.
 It consists of four parts:

 1. An interative map of all Ireland’s cheesemakers so that a person can enter their postcode and find their nearest cheesemaker.
 The icons on the map differentiate between Cow’s, Goat’s, Sheep’s and Buffalo cheese.
 Clicking on each of the icons gives much information on the cheesemaker, the style of cheese they produce and their contact details.
 Map